Decentralized Composite Optimization in Stochastic Networks: A Dual Averaging Approach with Linear Convergence: Related Works

 {\bf Decentralized optimization in stochastic networks.} The study of decentralized algorithms over stochastic networks dates back to~\cite{lobel2010distributed}, who proposed a subgradient-based algorithm with diminishing step sizes.
 The decentralized dual averaging algorithm, which combines dual averaging method~\cite{nesterov2009primal} and consensus-seeking, was reported by~\cite{NIPS2010_faa9afea} and can handle stochastic networks with an $\mathcal{O}(1/\sqrt{t})$ sublinear rate of convergence.
-The decentralized accelerated gradient algorithm with a random network model was proposed by~\cite{jakovetic2013convergence}, where an $\mathcal{O}(\frac{\log t}t)$ sublinear convergence rate is obtained for smooth problems.
-Later,~\cite{xu2017convergence} validated the use of a constant step size in decentralized gradient descent over stochastic networks, leading to a global linear rate of convergence for strongly convex and smooth problems.
+The decentralized accelerated gradient algorithm with a random network model was proposed by~\cite{jakovetic2013convergence}, where an $\mathcal{O}(\frac{\log t}t)$ sublinear convergence rate is obtained for smooth problems. {A decentralized ADMM algorithm was designed in \cite{chang2016proximal}, where a few nodes are randomly selected to perform local updates.
+Decentralized optimization with asynchronous local updates was considered in \cite{peng2016arock,bastianello2020asynchronous}.} Later,~\cite{xu2017convergence,pu2020push} validated the use of a constant step size in decentralized gradient descent over stochastic networks, leading to a global linear rate of convergence for strongly convex and smooth problems.
 Recently, \cite{koloskova2020unified} developed a unified framework for decentralized stochastic gradient descent over stochastic networks.
 It is worth mentioning that the aforementioned studies either consider general non-smooth problems or focus on smooth problems.
 In particular, they cannot exploit the composite structure of Problem~\eqref{OPT}, partially due to the technical difficulty caused by the so-called \emph{projection-consensus coupling} \cite{NIPS2010_faa9afea} for methods integrating consensus-seeking and projected/proximal gradient descent.

 In summary, to the best of our knowledge, no existing methods can solve or can be easily extended to solve Problem \eqref{OPT} in stochastic networks with global linear convergence.